Then we realised that travelers might be wondering what to pack for Interrailing in Europe.

 For traveling in Europe with a small backpack, we recommend using the Nomatic backpack.

-For short to medium length train trips, we recommend the 40L Nomatic travel bag, which has everything you might need in a bag.
+For short to medium length train trips, we also recommend the 40L Nomatic travel bag, which has everything you might need in a bag.

 It has almost as much space as the larger backpacking packs, but it looks way more slick and compact.